async-profiler/async-profiler/README.md

 method ids that should fit in the buffer.
 If you receive messages about an insufficient frame buffer size, increase this value from the default.
 Example: `./profiler.sh -b 5000000 8983`

-* `--start` - starts profiling in semi-automatic mode, i.e. profiler will run until `--stop` command is explicitly called.

-* `--stop` - stops profiling and prints the report.

-* `--status` - prints profiling status: whether profiler is active and for how long.

-* `-d N` - the profiling duration, in seconds.
-If no `--start`, `--stop` or `--status` option is given, the profiler will run for the specified period of time and then automatically stop.
-Example: `./profiler.sh -d 30 8983`

 * `-o fmt[,fmt...]` - specifies what information to dump when profiling ends.
 This is a comma-separated list of the following options: